 Yesterday was quite the interesting day for World Heavyweight boxing, Tyson Fury had the boxing community flummoxed for hours as he set about announcing his retirement and come back...on the same day.

 Previous to yesterdays social media flurry; Tyson Fury had pulled out of the rematch with Wladimir Klitschko for medical reasons centred around his mental state.
 Following that, ESPN reported quite meticulously that Fury had tested positive with UKADA, for, what was believed to be cocaine.
-This had the boxing world scratching their heads already.

 Of course, given the circumstance and it just being the lineal World Heavyweight Champion, social media and media outlets alike jumped on it instantaneously.
 Those who support Fury were gutted, those who don’t were quick to dig Fury out more so.